joh-fischer/pytorch-vision/README.md

 python3 main.py resnet --name exp1 --epochs 2
 ```

-A list of supported models can be found in the results section (column *code*).
+A list of supported models can be found in the results section (*code* column).

 ### ResNet